 It wasn’t long before I received a response.
 I wasn’t accepted, but I wasn’t rejected either.
 I was instead invited to a meeting with a couple of individuals in the admissions office.
 When I sat down, they informed me that while I met their three criteria for admission — undergraduate grades, GMAT scores, and professional resume — they were bothered by my lack of business classes and, as a result, were hesitant to accept me into the program.
 They explained that in the past they had accepted students similar to me who thought they wanted an MBA only to drop out a few weeks later.
 That certainly sounded familiar.
 We had a constructive discussion and, at the end, they basically asked if I would give my word that if they accepted me, I would stick with it and complete my degree.

 I promised that I would and soon thereafter, I received my acceptance letter.
-Four years later, after some truly trying times and plenty of moments of self-doubt, I received my degree and it did change and advance my career.
+Four years later, after some truly trying times and plenty of moments of self-doubt, I received my degree.

 One evening towards the end of program, as I walked from my office to class, I passed a woman on the street that was vaguely familiar to me.
 I knew I had seen her before, but I couldn’t place.
 Then it hit me.
 She had been the professor of my lone class at Villanova.
 I knew that she, like me, worked a full-time job downtown during the day and I could see that she was rushing to get to her class.
 It was like something out of a bad movie — we cross paths on our way to different destinations and I am once again reminded of the different and unexpected path that my life had taken.